|

 Elsie Tu came to Hong Kong from Britain in the 1950s as a married missionary.
 She fell in love with one of her Chinese converts, controversially divorced her husband and married her Chinese love.
-She later became a very vocal activist in Hong Kong politics, and has just written a book about her relationship called "Shouting at the Mountain".
-In Mixed Blessings, Producers Sarah Passmore and Clarence Yang from Radio Television Hong Kong compare Elsie's experiences with modern East/West relationships, and they take a look at why, in the 21st century, Asian men marrying Western women is still relatively rare.
-This program airs as part of our special international collaboration, Global Perspectives: Romance Series.
+She later became a very vocal activist in Hong Kong politics, and wrote a book about her relationship called "Shouting at the Mountain".

 Mixed Blessings was produced by Sarah Passmore and Clarence Yang of Radio Hong Kong.
 It originally aired as part of the special series, Global Perspectives on Romance.